rbind/apreshill/content/post/2020-12-31-modern-blogdown/index.markdown

 Many R Markdown output options for HTML documents are not going to be possible here, like tabbed sections, floating table of contents, the `code_download` button, etc. Also, HTML widgets are a little dicey currently.
 {{% /alert %}}

 This is a single page.
-It is made with R Markdown, and happens to be a blog post, although you can us R Markdown to create content for any other content section too.
+It is made with R Markdown, and happens to be a blog post, although you can use R Markdown to create content for any other content section too.

 If you want a featured image to accompany your post and show up on your listing page (the clickable list of all your posts), you'll want to add an image with the word `featured` in the filename: